chucktilbury/toy/docs/notes.md

 * The default handlers for the operators and the default methods are added to the object by the default constructor.
 For example, the to-string cast operator is added and for integer literals, the to-float cast operator is added.

+* User attribute and method definitions are added to the class definition at compile time.

+* Operators that are not implemented for the class cause a runtime error to be generated.

 * After that the operator overrides are added to the class, and then the user-defined methods are added.

 ### Accessing objects.